 Chapter 7 functions as an index of common Games User Research methods.
 Michael C. Medlock gives small summaries of the methods and then discusses considerations for constructing and combining them.
 The chapter concludes with an exploration of how to match methods to the questions they can answer.

-In chapter 8, Graham McAllister and Sebastian Long give in-depth description of the eight most used methods in player research.
+In chapter 8, Graham McAllister and Sebastian Long give an in-depth description of the eight most used methods in player research.
 Information is given about time frame, execution, and result delivery.
 Strengths and weaknesses of each method are discussed.

 Chapter 9 presented by Florian Brühlmann and Elisa D. Mekler is about surveys.
 It describes the qualitative method and presents practice-oriented guidance about when to use it.
 How to alleviate bias and make good questionnaires is also covered, with an emphasis on maintaining data quality.

 Steve Bromley discusses player interviews in chapter 10.
 Interview tips are provided as well as an exploration of the preparation of an interview as well as methods used in GUR such as interviews during the session and final interviews.
 The chapter ends with a discussion of data capture analysis and thoughts on the future of interview methods.